scala-js/scala-js-website/doc/tutorial/getting-started/laminar-scalablytyped.md

 We do not need to explicitly set the `innerHTML` attribute of the button.
 That is taken care of by the `<--` binding.

+Unlike frameworks based on a virtual DOM, Laminar bindings directly target the DOM element to update.
+With a virtual DOM, when the value of `counter` changes, we would build an entirely new VDOM representation for the button (and perhaps its parents), and the framework would later diff it and identify which DOM `HTMLButtonElement` to update.
+In Laminar, however, the `<--` binding remembers the precise instance of `HTMLButtonElement` to update, and directly modifies its text.
+This is more efficient than going through the VDOM indirection.

 Beside `:=`, the two binding arrows `<--` and `-->` are the only symbolic operators that Laminar defines.
 `:=` is a static binding.